 How fans said goodbye to the TV show Cheers at Toronto's SkyDome

-40,000 fans packed the stadium to watch the last episode together
+40,000 fans packed the stadium to watch the last episode together in 1993

 Cheers was closing for good.
 And in Toronto, there was a place where well-wishers could go to take a break and get away for last call.